Sheevaplug: The Good, Bad, and Unknown

 - Power supply (PSU)

-The standard PSU packed on the Sheevaplug has a long history of issues, if you search around you’ll easily find people complaining about PSU burning, breaking their boards or just malfunctioning.
+The standard PSU packed on the SheevaPlug has a long history of issues, if you search around you’ll easily find people complaining about PSU burning, breaking their boards or just malfunctioning.

-Some companies that sell Sheevaplug nowadays, tried to improve the PSU but the problem still remains.
+Some companies that sell SheevaPlug nowadays, tried to improve the PSU but the problem still remains.
 From personal experience, I can assure you that it’s better to run it with an external power supply.

 - Mechanical design